dolfinx.fem.petsc

 - Parameters:

-a – Bilinear UFL form, the left hand side of the variational problem.
+a – Bilinear UFL form or a nested sequence of bilinear forms, the left-hand side of the variational problem.

-L – Linear UFL form, the right hand side of the variational problem.
+L – Linear UFL form or a sequence of linear forms, the right-hand side of the variational problem.

 u – Solution function.
-It is be created if not provided.
+It is created if not provided.

-form_compiler_options – Options used in FFCx compilation of this form.
+form_compiler_options – Options used in FFCx compilation of all forms.
 Run

 ffcx --help